 Regardless of whether you run on the regular or are just starting out, it’s easy to overlook some of the basics that make you a better runner.
 A reminder on how to improve on some part of your training never hurts, so we’ve compiled our top 10 tips to give you a running start on beating your PBs and hitting your targets.
-With this guide, you’ll be perfecting your technique in no time.
 Continue reading 10 Tips to Improve Your Runs

 You’ve probably heard that heart rate training is important, but do you know how to use it or why you should?
 According to the National Heart, Lung and Blood Institute, your heart rate provides insight into how efficiently you’re training, and gives you a way to quantify improvements.
 Continue reading Heart Rate Training Decoded

 Getting into running is one of the best ways to work out without the fuss.
 Though, if you don’t do it properly, you could end up being among the estimated 80% of runners that are injured each year due to improper training.
 The team at Greatist has rounded up 12 of the most common running injuries that plague those who hit the pavement, along with a few ways to stop the pain.
 Continue reading The Most Common Running Injuries and How to Avoid Them